Bevia/CppChallenges/Searching/Aho-Corasick/README.md

 𝑘: Number of occurrences found.

-This efficiency makes it stand out compared to other searching algorithms, particularly in scenarios with multiple patterns
+This efficiency makes it stand out compared to other searching algorithms, particularly in scenarios with multiple patterns.